model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 -  Kani checks that `TARGET` is reachable from the `proof_for_contract` harness, but it does not warn if abstracted functions use `TARGET`[^stubcheck].

-  A current limitation with how contracts are enforced means that if target is polymorphic, only one monomorphization of `TARGET` is permissible.

 -  A `proof_for_contract` function may not have the `kani::proof` attribute (it is already implied by `proof_for_contract`).